ZakiMohammed/ng-fate/README.md

-# 🔮NgFate - Fate of Angular App
+# 🔮 NgFate - Fate of Angular App

 A tool for deciding the fate of an Angular project.
 This will help to provide reports on the Angular app structure, routes, dependencies and relations.

 ![NgFate Banner](https://raw.githubusercontent.com/ZakiMohammed/ng-fate/master/ng-fate-banner.jpg)

-## Download and Run
+## 🚚 Download and Run

 - Download the app from the latest [Releases](https://github.com/ZakiMohammed/ng-fate/releases) section.
 - Unzip the project in the directory of your choice